bobbingwide/oik-lib/readme.txt

 == Changelog ==
 = 0.1.0 =
-* Changed: update lib files to match those in oik v3.2.0-RC1 [github bobbingwide oik-lib issue #5]
+* Changed: update lib files to match those in oik v3.2.0 [github bobbingwide oik-lib issue #5]
+* Tested: With WordPress 4.9 and WordPress Multisite

 = 0.0.8 =
 * Changed: Synchronized with oik v3.1.1 and oik-bwtrace v2.1.0